-The Fine Arts Department offers a range of courses including theater, piano, and visual arts in Middle School.
-In third and fourth grade, students also receive piano as part of their musical instruction.
+The Fine Arts program offers a range of courses including theater, music, and visual arts in Middle School.
 Visual Arts begins in Primary 4 through eighth grade and students attend class weekly.

 In Middle School, visual and performing arts presentations often require additional time outside of the school day such as time spent on the spring production.
 Fulfilling a commitment to a given production requires responsibility, attendance, and absolute completion of duties.